KoljaB/RealtimeSTT/docs/engines/kroko-onnx.md

 python -m pip install rich
 python .\realtimestt_kroko_test.py --model "test-model-cache\kroko-onnx\Kroko-EN-Community-64-L-Streaming-001.data" --realtime-model "test-model-cache\kroko-onnx\Kroko-EN-Community-64-L-Streaming-001.data" --provider cpu --no-keyboard --init-only
 ```

+This script constructs `AudioToTextRecorder`, so it needs both Kroko-ONNX and a
+working recorder VAD backend in the same environment.
+The install command above
+includes `silero-onnx-cpu` for that reason.

 `REALTIMESTT_KROKO_ONNX_KEY`, `KROKO_ONNX_KEY`, or `KROKO_KEY` may be used for
 licensed Pro-only checks.
 Keep those values out of committed files, shell logs,